hazardgoat/ddmd/README.md

 # ddmd (discord dm deleter)
 ddmd is a Python program for mass deleting Discord DM history.

-It creates a macro for deleting private messages on discord and runs it a user determined number of times.
+It creates a macro and runs it a user determined number of times.
 It has a user enabled option for overwriting messages with the character "x" prior to deletion.

 You will need to install the PyAutoGUI library, which can be found here: https://pyautogui.readthedocs.io/en/latest/install.html